marvinthepa/chuckfluence/README.markdown

 It displays a random quote from the [Internet Chuck Norris Database](http://www.icndb.com/) on your Dashboard.

-It was tested with Confluence 3.5.7, Confluence 4 support is on its way.
+It was tested with Confluence 3.5.7 to 4.3.2